 Operations are the activities you or your employees perform to run your business.
 For example, marketing and customer service are part of your operations.

-When I was in management in my corporate days, I tried to impress on my employees that all of operations is involved in sales.
+In my corporate management days, I tried to impress on my employees that all of operations is involved in sales.

-- Internal training promotes a better product or service
+- Internal training promotes better products and service.

 Efficient operations support better sales.

-So, whether you or a company of one or thousands, set goals for operations.
+So, whether you are a company of one or thousands, set goals for operations.

 - What are your operations goals for each category?